This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Easy to pair with lots of dishes

-This section explains how to choose the best ingredients for eggplant saute, what each one does in the recipe, and substitution options.
+This section explains how to choose the best ingredients for crispy pan fried eggplant, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Eggplant – Get a firm one, with smooth, shiny skin and no nicks.
+- Eggplant – Also known as aubergine in some parts of the world.
+Get a firm one, with smooth, shiny skin and minimal nicks, if any.
 Cook it as soon as you can for freshest flavor.

-- Garlic Powder – Sauteed eggplant with garlic brings out natural flavors in this veggie.
-You could also use fresh minced garlic, but you’ll want to add it later in the cooking process to avoid burning.
+- Garlic Powder – Eggplant recipes with garlic bring out natural flavors in this veggie, and garlic powder is the easiest way to do it when sauteing.
+You could use fresh minced garlic, but you’ll want to add it later in the cooking process to avoid burning.

 - Sea Salt & Black Pepper